The Configure Command

 The OAuth mechanism in use in your Keyfactor ACME environment may or may not require this.

-Important: The identity provider used to authenticate to Keyfactor Command must be defined as an identity provider in Keyfactor Command.
+Important: The OAuth identity provider used to authenticate to Keyfactor Command must be defined as an identity provider in Keyfactor Command.

 One or more scopes that should be included in token requests delivered to the identity provider when making a token request where Keyfactor ACME is acting as the OAuth client authenticating to Keyfactor Command.
 Multiple scopes should be separated by spaces.